jotismoore/norlux/app/markdown/services-design.md

 ### Design
 * * *

-Applying AutoCad, Dialux and 3D renders to help build your stores, covering energy consumption and building regulations.
+Applying AutoCad, Dialux and 3D renders to build your stores, covering energy consumption and building regulations.